semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     cache store --key key_value --path cache_dir

-The value of the `--key` parameter should be unique.
+The value of the `--key` parameter should be unique among the cache keys of the same Semaphore 2.0 project.
 However, what is important about `key_value` is that it should be available in some way to all the jobs of the pipeline that want to use it afterwards.

 The value of the `--path` parameter should be an existing directory the contents of which you want to store in the cache.
 Note that if you use a path